-4 Majors, 1 Minor School of Arts and Sciences Department of Biology/Chemistry
+4 Majors, 1 Minor School of Arts and Sciences Bachelor of Arts Bachelor of Science Department of Biology/Chemistry

-Bruce W. Baldwin, Chair Michael A. Buratovich Chris Newhouse, Biology Major Coordinator Aaron Wyman
+Bruce W. Baldwin, Chair Michael A. Buratovich Chris Newhouse Katie Weakland Aaron Wyman

 The biology major gives its students information about, experience with, and insights into the fascinating topic of life.
 Functions of organisms and their parts, interactions of organisms with their environments and mechanisms for continued survival are all considered by biology courses.